REVIEWS BY PEGI EYERS

 Cornerstone Publishing, 2015

 Storytelling is a wonderful way to honor our ancestors, as we may know key dates and the places where they were living, but not the more intimate details of their lives.
-For those who share a passion for genealogy, filling in the blanks with a fictional treatment or composite can inform, entertain and pay tribute.
-One of the best accounts of the British Home Children era is Sandra Joyce’s The Street Arab, a story that captures the reality and atmosphere of village life in Scotland, and how an unlikely combination of events can lead to hard times.
-Based on the experiences of her own father after WWI, Joyce traces the journey of young Robbie James to a “new life in a new land” in Canada, where he meets with condescension and mistreatment during a series of placements as a farm laborer.
-Not all British Home Children encountered hardship, but when they were released from servitude at age 18 the majority went on to have productive and even successful lives.
+For those who share a passion for genealogy, filling in the blanks with a fictional treatment or composite can inform, entertain, and pay tribute.
+One of the best accounts of the British Home Children era is Sandra Joyce’s The Street Arab, a story that captures the reality and atmosphere of village life in Scotland, and how an unlikely combination of events can lead to exile and precarity.
+Based on the experiences of her own father after WWI, Joyce traces the journey of young Robbie James to a “new life in a new land” in Canada, where he is met with condescension and mistreatment during a series of placements as a farm laborer.

 Storytelling is a wonderful way to honor our ancestors, as we may know key dates and the places where they were living, but not the more intimate details of their lives.
-For those who share a passion for genealogy, filling in the blanks with a fictional treatment or composite can inform, entertain and pay tribute.
-One of the best accounts of the British Home Children era is Sandra Joyce’s The Street Arab, a story that captures the reality and atmosphere of village life in Scotland, and how an unlikely combination of events can lead to hard times.
-Based on the experiences of her own father after WWI, Joyce traces the journey of young Robbie James to a “new life in a new land” in Canada, where he meets with condescension and mistreatment during a series of placements as a farm laborer.
-Not all British Home Children encountered hardship, but when they were released from servitude at age 18 the majority went on to have productive and even successful lives.
+For those who share a passion for genealogy, filling in the blanks with a fictional treatment or composite can inform, entertain, and pay tribute.
+One of the best accounts of the British Home Children era is Sandra Joyce’s The Street Arab, a story that captures the reality and atmosphere of village life in Scotland, and how an unlikely combination of events can lead to exile and precarity.
+Based on the experiences of her own father after WWI, Joyce traces the journey of young Robbie James to a “new life in a new land” in Canada, where he is met with condescension and mistreatment during a series of placements as a farm laborer.

 Caroline: An Extraordinary Lady is available from the author Gloria Fidler at [email protected]